Skip to main contentSkip to main navigationSkip to footer content

 Faculty

-The Middle Eastern Studies program is an interdisciplinary program that draws upon the expertise of faculty in many academic departments and schools within the University.
-The participating faculty offer courses appropriate to the scholarly study of the Middle East and contribute to the development of the program.
+The Middle Eastern Studies minor is an interdisciplinary program that draws upon the expertise of faculty in many academic programs and schools within the University.
+The participating faculty offer courses appropriate to the scholarly study of the Middle East and contribute to the development of the minor.